AdobeDocs/journey-optimizer.en/help/using/rn/new-canvas.md

 ## Improved journey canvas design

-With the new journey model we're introducing a new-and-improved **journey canvas UI**, which fits seamlessly within the Adobe Experience Cloud solutions & app ecosystem, making for an intuitive and efficient user experience.
+With the new journey model, we're introducing a new-and-improved **journey canvas UI**, which fits seamlessly within the Adobe Experience Cloud solutions & app ecosystem, making for an intuitive and efficient user experience.
 Any journey in the new model will be on that new design.

 ![](assets/new-canvas3.gif)